E-agribusiness, Technology and Innovation

 - Propose how new technologies and innovation might be applied in e-enabled Agribusiness.

 - 8. Sensors and Data

 - 11. Technology - Consumers and Adoption

 No eligibility requirements

-This unit creates a practical awareness of e-enabled agribusiness and the use of technology in areas such as precision agriculture, livestock tracking and food traceability.
+This subject creates a practical awareness of e-enabled agribusiness and the use of technology in areas such as precision agriculture, livestock tracking and food traceability.
 You will explore the concepts of innovation including the innovation diffusion process and observe the difference between product and process innovation.
-The unit will prepare you to evaluate the opportunities technologies and e-business can provide new and existing agri-businesses.
+The subject will prepare you to evaluate the opportunities technologies and e-business can provide new and existing agri-businesses.

-- Decision support tree - process innovation (50%)
+- Decision Support Techniques – Process Innovation (50%)

 For textbook details check your university's handbook, website or learning management system (LMS).